morse-simulator/morse/doc/morse/user/middlewares/socket.rst

   $ telnet localhost 6000
   {'x':3.0, 'y':5.0, 'z':0.0, 'tolerance':0.5, 'speed':2.0}

-The socket data-stream interface is implemented in :py:mod:`morse.middleware.socket_mw`.
+The socket data-stream interface is implemented in :py:mod:`morse.middleware.socket_datastream`.

 .. note:: The port numbers used for the socket datastream interface start at 60000.